-But if you are an exchange student in Singapore you will most probably have a student ID and the student pass (which will make travelling in and out of Singapore also a lot easier for you).
-With those two cards, you will also get a lot of discounts at basically any place you want to go to.
+But if you are an exchange student in Singapore you will most probably have a student ID and the student pass (which will make traveling in and out of Singapore also a lot easier for you).
+With those two cards, you will be getting a lot of discounts at basically any place you want to go to.
 Be it the Orchard Garden in the Botanical Gardens or the Flower Dome.

 There is so much to do in Singapore that I don’t think you will ever get bored.
 And if you do happen to get bored, you can just go over to Malaysia to do some shopping in Johor Bahru.

 Being an exchange student in Singapore is an awesome experience.
 Trust me.
-You will meet amazing people from all over the world and you will have the time of your life.
+You will meet amazing people from all over the world and you will have the best time of your life.
 Don’t ever hesitate to go on exchange.
 Even though it might be scary to think about moving to the other side of the world, it is totally worth it and you will never forget this wonderful time you had.
-I am so sad when I had to leave but I am really happy I chose Singapore as my home for a year.
-Couldn’t have asked for a better country.
+I was extremely sad when I had to leave but I am really happy I chose Singapore as my home for a year.
+I couldn’t have asked for a better country.

 Have you ever been on exchange or are you planning to go soon?